AdaCore/gnatstudio/docs/tutorial/navigating.rst

 project?

 A simple way to locate a file in the `Project` view is to use the contextual menu from the source editor: `Locate tokens.ads in Project View`.
+You can also enable the `Auto Locate File` plugin via the `Preferences/Plugins`: it will automatically locate the current editor's file in the `Project` view.

 You can also use the filter entry located at the top of the `Project` view.